 Ooh, Aperol Cafe.
 An aperol spritz sounds lovely at this point, a little booze to counteract my caffeine crazies.
 You pay the man at the door, walk to the back, and get your espresso.
 It took my bartender no more than twenty seconds to produce the shot, and like most of the shots on this crawl, it was surprisingly complex, sweet, and juicy.
 But really, how many shots have I consumed?
-And how much robusta is lurking in these Northern Italian blends?
 I’m not 22 anymore, I can’t just consume all this coffee.
-This manner of self-abuse must be answered for, and I will, but whatever.
-Chug-a-lug, Rudy!
+This manner of self-abuse must be answered for.

 Caffe Martini (Via dei Mercanti)

-This gentleman was by far the youngest bartender out of all the cafes I visited.
-No shade intended, but the shot he pulled me was a little thin, and could’ve used some sugar.
+This gentleman was by far the youngest bartender out of all the cafes I visited, and the shot he pulled me was a little thin, in need of sugar.
 Is that Beyonce playing?
-Girl.
 Caffe Martini is super cute, because it looks tiny at first, but then you look up and there’s all this adorbable seating on the lofted second floor.
 I loved it, but I didn’t love my shot.
 Also I am literally vibrating at this point from caffeine.

 Caffe Mercanti (Via Mercanti 21)